-3. Bring the edges together and tie the plastic closed with a twist-tie, creating a "spice packet” to add on top of the beans in the jar.
+3. Bring the edges together and tie the plastic closed with a twist-tie, creating a "spice packet."
+Add this on top of the beans in the jar.

-4. After putting the lid on, attach the instructions with ribbon.
+4. Screw the lid on and attach the printable instructions (included below) with twine or a ribbon.

-Idea for a gift basket: Include a small bottle of hot sauce with the Beans and Rice and nestle them both, along with the jar of Rosemary Focaccia if you'd like, in a serving bowl (this one was a thrift store find) or a basket lined with a pretty napkin.
+Idea for a gift basket: Include a small bottle of hot sauce with the red beans and rice and nestle them both, along with the jar of Rosemary Focaccia if you'd like, in a serving bowl (the bowl pictured was a thrift store find) or a basket lined with a pretty napkin.

 I'd be thrilled to get a gift like this- wouldn't you?
 A night off from planning dinner!

-Red (or black, or cranberry, etc….)
-Beans and Rice In A Jar:
+Red Beans And Rice Gift In A Jar

 - 1 bay leaf

-- 1 tsp. garlic powder (optional: omit and include a couple cloves of fresh garlic in basket)
+- 1 teaspoon garlic powder (optional: omit and include a couple cloves of fresh garlic in basket)